gssapi/krb5-downstream/doc/mitK5features.rst

 * Protocol evolution:

-  - The KDC will no longer issue tickets with RC4 or triple-DES session keys unless explicitly configured with the new allow_rc4 or allow_des3 variables respectively.
+  - The KDC will no longer issue tickets with RC4 session keys unless explicitly configured with the new allow_rc4 variable.

   - The KDC will assume that all services can handle aes256-sha1 session keys unless the service principal has a session_enctypes